mgbowman/uno/README.md

 }

 // Yelling UNO!
 game.uno();           // game.currentPlayer is yelling UNO!
-game.uno('Player 1'); // Other than current player yells UNO
+game.uno("Player 1"); // Other than current player yells UNO
                       // - If the yelling player is the current player,
                       //   and they have 2 or less cards, he is just marked as "yelled"
                       // - If the yelling player has more than 2 cards,
                       //   the game searches for someone with 1 card that did not yell "UNO!",
                       //   and make him draw 2 cards.
 If there's no one,
                       //   the yelling player draws instead.
 ```

 ### Game Events